AryaaSk/3D-Engine/README.md

+# Aryaa 3D: A 3D Library which uses Parallel Projection, and comes with it's own Object Builder/Editor

-**This is not meant to be used for any serious projects, I just made this to learn more about 3D rendering and Matrix transformations**\
+**I just made this to learn more about 3D rendering/modelling, and Matrix transformations**\
 If you want to know how it works go here [Rendering Pipeline](Research/Pipeline.md)

 ## Importing